 Below is Dtac Thailand’s coverage map produced by Speedtest:

-In addition to its mobile network services, DTAC offers a range of mobile plans and services, including voice, SMS, and data packages, as well as value-added services such as music and video streaming.
-The company also has a strong online presence, with a user-friendly website and mobile app, which allow customers to manage their accounts, pay bills, and access other services online.
+In addition to its mobile network services, DTAC offers a range of mobile plans and services for tourists, including voice, SMS, and data packages, as well as value-added services such as music and video streaming.

 The four Dtac Happy Tourist SIM cards listed below are available: